WybeNetwork/VistaPanel-Customizations/theme-switcher/readme.md

 </ul>

   ```
-  Above is Just Demo you can add more Themes as mush as you wish.
+  Above is just a demo.
+You can add more Themes as much as you wish.

-  ## Any Last Wish
+  ## Final notes
-  Yeah use in Right Side Bar or Footer not header please.
-You can also host ```https://cdn.jsdelivr.net/gh/VPTOfficial/VistaPanel-Customizations/theme-switcher/switcher.js``` on your server 2 find in repo!
+  Please put in the Right Side Bar or Footer not header.
+You can also host ```https://cdn.jsdelivr.net/gh/VPTOfficial/VistaPanel-Customizations/theme-switcher/switcher.js``` on your server!
   ## I need Customization in Drop Down Menu
   Do yourself! or wait for me.